-The Code of Conduct provides the basic framework of normative rules to facilitate the total formation of students according to the Christian ideal of the human person, an individual imbued with dignity inherent in his/her being an image and likeness of God.
-It embodies the Loyola Schools' commitment to facilitating the development of students' moral character and personal discipline.
+The Code of Conduct provides the basic framework of normative rules to facilitate the total formation of students according to the Christian ideal of the human person, individuals imbued with dignity inherent in their being in the image and likeness of God.
+It embodies the Ateneo de Manila University's commitment to facilitating the development of students' moral character and personal discipline.
 Animated by Ignatian principles and pedagogy, this Code of Conduct aims at engaging students in the world, following from the belief that we can find God in all things.

-The succeeding list of responsibilities, procedures, offenses and sanctions contains the modes of conduct conducive to the creation of an Ateneo academic community committed to and consistent with the fundamental values of honesty, fairness, integrity and justice.
+The responsibilities, offenses, sanctions, and procedures outlined here apply to undergraduate and graduate students of the School of Humanities (SOH), School of Social Sciences (SOSS), School of Science and Engineering (SOSE), John Gokongwei School of Management (JGSOM), and the Gokongwei Brothers School of Education and Learning Design (GBSEALD) and contains the modes of conduct conducive to the creation of an Ateneo academic community committed to and consistent with the fundamental values of honesty, fairness, integrity, and justice.

-I. Basic Responsibilities
+Section I. Basic Responsibilities

 Students are expected to conduct themselves in a manner that promotes their continuing development as persons, as well as the continuing development of their peers.
-They have a responsibility to ensure that the academic environment of the Loyola Schools is wholesome and conducive to human formation.
+They have a responsibility to ensure that the academic environment of the Ateneo de Manila University is wholesome and conducive to human formation.